solidi/writing/04-the-springboard-pattern.md

 The springboard approach may:

 1. **Violate YAGNI** — “[You ain’t gonna need it](https://martinfowler.com/bliki/Yagni.html).”
 The team should build what they need, and not a single line more.
 1. **Accelerate decisions** — deferring architectural choices is an excellent strategy to keep complexity manageable.
-Operating this way will encourage code decisions sooner.
+Operating this way will encourage code decisions.
 1. **Increase complexity** — additional logic to support layering and modularization may increase development time.

-However, keep in mind that the cost paid will certainly provide a cost-benefit for code that is consistent and adaptable. ***Adaptability*** needs room to breathe.
-The code and products deserve that breathing room.
+However, keep in mind that the cost paid will certainly provide a cost-benefit for code that is consistent and adaptable. ***Adaptability*** adds to the code complexity.

 Now let’s wrap this up.

-## Spring Into Action
+## Spring into Action

 Developing for isolation and modularity is a practice all engineers should strive for.
 However, there hasn't been a pragmatic approach to these concepts and a way to describe the pattern.
 Now there is.